Skip to content

 typescript

-// Library usage
+// Library usage (v0.2.0 - PortManager)

-import { PortResolver } from '@tuulbelt/port-resolver';
+import { PortManager } from '@tuulbelt/port-resolver';

-const resolver = new PortResolver();
+const manager = new PortManager();

 Demo